EONRaider/Arp-Spoofer/README.md

 optional arguments:
-  -h, --help         show this help message and exit --attackermac MAC  MAC address of the Network Interface Controller (NIC) used by
+  -h, --help         show this help message and exit --gatemac MAC      MAC address of the NIC associated to the gateway.
-                     the attacker.
-  --disassociate     Execute a disassociation attack in which a randomized MAC
-                     address is set for the attacker machine, effectively making the target host send packets to a non-existent gateway.
-  --gatemac MAC      MAC address of the NIC associated to the gateway.
   --targetmac MAC    MAC address of the NIC associated to the target.
   --gateip IP        IP address currently assigned to the gateway.
   --targetip IP      IP address currently assigned to the target.
   --interval TIME    Time in between each transmission of spoofed ARP packets
                      (defaults to 0.5 seconds).
+  --disassociate     Execute a disassociation attack in which a randomized MAC
+                     address is set for the attacker machine, effectively making the target host send packets to a non-existent gateway.
 ```